 How late can I register my child?

-We accept registrations until our camp is filled.
-After that time we have a waiting list.
+We accept registrations up until our camp is filled.
+We have a waiting

 What is included in a camp session?

-A spacious dorm room, meals, gymnastics instruction, and all our fun recreational activities.
+A dorm room, all meals, gymnastics instruction, all our fun recreational

 How can I register?